vdsm/virtual-dsm/readme.md

   * ### How do I change the location of the virtual disk?

-    To change the virtual disk's location from the default docker volume, include the following bind mount in your compose file and replace the path `/home/user/data` with the desired storage folder:
+    To change the virtual disk's location from the default docker volume, include the following bind mount in your compose file:

     ```
     volumes:
       - /home/user/data:/storage
     ```

+    Replace the example path `/home/user/data` with the desired storage folder.

   * ### How do I change the space reserved by the virtual disk?